cloudius-systems/capstan/README.md

 $ capstan package compose {unikernel-name}
 ```
 At this point, you have your unikernel built.
 It contains all your project files plus all the
-precompiled artefacts that you asked for.
+precompiled artifacts that you asked for.
 In other words, the unikernel contains everything and is
 ready to be started!
 As you might have expected, there is Capstan command to run unikernel for you
-(using KVM/QEMU hipervisor):
+(using KVM/QEMU hypervisor):
 ```
 $ capstan run {unikernel-name}
 ```